NYC Ferry: Stops

-Ferry fleet
+Fleet

+The original 86 ft boats can carry 150 people each, including wheelchairs, strollers, and bicycles.
+Newer 97 ft boats seat 350 passengers.
+As a further incentive the boats have snack and drinks available for purchase.
+There are also battery-charging stations on board the boats.

 In July 2016, Metal Shark Boats and Horizon Shipbuilding were jointly awarded construction contracts for the service's new-build ferries.
 The vessels, which were designed by Incat Crowther, are about 86 ft long, with a 26 ft beam, and have a passenger capacity of 149.
 They are powered by Baudouin diesel engines, with a service speed of 25 kn.
 By September, nineteen ferries were being built for Phase 1 of service.
 In January 2017, five more ferries were ordered from Horizon Shipbuilding, for a total of 24 vessels.
 The first new-build vessel for NYC Ferry was launched by Horizon Shipbuilding on February 13, 2017.
 These boats arrived in New York City on April 17 and were named at a ceremony at Brooklyn Bridge Park.

 The boats use the same types of loading equipment on the port and starboard Sides and bow as do boats that already operated in the New York Harbor.
 There are two types of boats: an open-water "Rockaway vessel" type for the Rockaway route, and another "River vessel" type for the rest of the system.
 Both designs have a common length and beam, but the Rockaway service vessels have a slightly deeper draft and higher freeboard, as well as added fuel capacity and larger engines giving a slightly higher service speed.
 All of the vessels are powered by engines that pass Environmental Protection Agency Tier 3 vehicle emission and fuel standards guidelines.
 Ferry horns' volumes were lowered in June 2017 after complaints by residents living near ferry stops.